* This is the Professional Version. *

 CBC may show leukopenia by the 2nd day of fever; by the 4th or 5th day, the WBC count may be 2000 to 4000/μL with only 20 to 40% granulocytes.
 Urinalysis may show moderate albuminuria and a few casts.
 Thrombocytopenia may also be present.

-In adults, DHF begins with abrupt fever and headache and is initially indistinguishable from classic dengue.
+DHF often begins with abrupt fever and headache and is initially indistinguishable from classic dengue.
 Warning signs that predict possible progression to severe dengue include

-Patients with WHO-defined clinical criteria plus thrombocytopenia (≤ 100,000/μL) or hemoconcentration (Hct increased by≥ 20%) are presumed to have the disease.
+Patients with WHO-defined clinical criteria plus thrombocytopenia (≤ 100,000/μL) or hemoconcentration (Hct increased by ≥ 20%) are presumed to have the disease (see the CDC's Dengue Virus: Clinical Guidance).

 No antivirals have been shown to improve outcome.